ma-compbio/Phylo-HMGP/README.md

 You could install the Anaconda (avilable from https://www.continuum.io/downloads) for convenience, which provides a open souce collection of widely used data science packages including Python and numpy.

 ************************************************************************************
-If you would like to use Phylo-HMGP, please consider the following citation:
+If you would like to cite Phylo-HMGP, please consider the following citation:

 Yang Yang, Quanquan Gu, Yang Zhang, Takayo Sasaki, Julianna Crivello, Rachel J. O'Neill, David M. Gilbert, Jian Ma.
 (2018).
 "Continuous-trait probabilistic model for comparing multi-species functional genomic data".
 Cell Systems 7(2):208-218.e11.